elixir-lang/elixir/lib/elixir/pages/Unicode Syntax.md

 ### Atoms

-Unicode Atoms in Elixir follow the identifier rule above with the following modifications:
+Unicode atoms in Elixir follow the identifier rule above with the following modifications:

   * `<Start>` includes the code point `_` (005F)
   * `<Continue>` includes the code point `@` (0040)